mayur-keswani/Muggle-Academy/README.md

  npm install
 ```
 nodemon / node server.js
-After running above commands , your website will be live: Open http://localhost:3000 to view it in the browser.
+After running above commands , your website will be live: Open http://localhost:8080 to view it in the browser.

+## Stack Used
+>Backend : nodejs

+> ORM : Mongoose

+> Templating Engine : EJS

+> Deployed : Heroku

+> Cloud Storage : Cloudinary

-### Assets 🔨
+## Assets 🔨
-  - mongoose
   - multer
+  - slick-carousel
   - connect-flash
   - session
-  - cloudinary
   - helmet
   - compression
-  - _ejs_
   - bodyparser
   - sharethis
+  - font-awesome icons

 ## Features
+ 1) Autherities can launch their Video-Course

+ 2) User can enrolled and access the course-video after making payment

- 1) Carousel to Show All Posts
+ 3) Carousel to Show All Posts

- 2) Not only Posts , Autherities can issue Notice which would be presented in separate traditional notice format.
+ 4) Not only Posts , Autherities can issue Notice which
+ would be presented in separate traditional notice format.

- 3) Implemented clean and easy Authentication Flow
+ 5) Implemented clean and easy Authentication Flow

- 4) Allowing to issue notice & post photos ,only to Admin authorities (Autherization flow)
+ 6) Allowing to issue notice & post photos ,only to Admin authorities (Autherization flow)

- 5) Notice can be downloaded for offline read
+ 7) Notice can be downloaded for offline read

- 6) Student can share Notice with other social media platform.
+ 8) Student can share Notice with other social media platform.

- 7) Student can Set/Update their profile details i.e, college,semester,course, profile_pic information etc.
+ 9) Student can Set/Update their profile details i.e, college,semester,course, profile_pic information etc.

- 8) session based login-logout option
+ 10) session based login-logout option

- 9) User can archieved notice for later read
+ 11) User can archieved notice for later read

-10) Secured headers for protection of app
+ 12) Secured headers for protection of app

-11) Compressed the size of assets while loading it up on client browser
+ 13) Compressed the size of assets while loading it up on client browser

-12) Uploading/Fetching image on cloudinary platform
+ 14) Uploading/Fetching image on cloud i.e Cloudinary

-### How you can contribute to this repository 🤝:
+## How you can contribute to this repository 🤝:
   1) Star this repository
   2) Fork this repository
   3) Commit changes with a meaningful commit message like "Added Expanation to line number 1 in server.js".